jennifer-l-k/recipe-search-application/README.md

 * Bilingual program selection (German and English)
 * All recipes can be listed with the help of an extra button or with a special command in the input field ✔️
 * Implementation of a scrollbar for lists, texts, etc. that may be too long for the Layout ✔️
+* Implementation a Hamming-Distance for an extansive search query
 * Entering a list of Foodkeys
 * Food that is available in the household is displayed in green, otherwise in red
 * Sorting options by effort/difficulty, duration, meal times (breakfast, lunch or dinner) or recipe ranges (pasta-, potato-, rice- or meat dishes)